DestinyB1991/safariApp/README.md

   ## General Information

 Jungle Boogie is a CLI app that allows users to take a safari adventure.
-Users are able to see and take photos of animals on the safari and choose to take a picture of that animal or continue on the safari.
+Users are able to see animals on the safari and choose to either take a picture of that animal or continue on the safari.
 Users will also have a photo album to either view or delete saved photos from.
 Let the adventures begin!

 ## Technologies
 * Ruby